 Once your offer is accepted by the seller, you will need to decide what inspections to do on the property.
 You will generally have between 5 and 17 days to remove the inspection contingency.
 We will help recommend the types of inspections to do depending on the property and its condition.
 We almost always recommend a general home inspection along with, chimney, roof, pool, and sewer inspections.
 Others may also be advisable as we learn about the property.
 We can recommend several different inspectors for any type of inspection.

 Depending on the outcome of these inspections, you will be satisfied with the condition and proceed or you may have found some unknown, or undisclosed fault that is problematic for you.
-At this point we can ask for the defect(s) to be repaired before close of escrow or we can attempt to negotiate a credit or price reduction.
+At this point, we can ask for the defect(s) to be repaired before the closing of escrow, or we can attempt to negotiate a credit or price reduction.

 It is imperative that you keep in close communication with your lender who will let you know when additional documents are needed to approve your loan application.
 If the purchase is conditional upon financing, the property will be appraised by a licensed appraiser to determine the value for the lending institution, via a third party.
 This is done so that the lending institution can confirm their investment in your property is accurate.
 Appraisers are specialists in determining the value of properties, based on a combination of square footage measurements, building costs, and recent sales of comparable properties.
 It is important for you to make sure that your lender promptly orders the appraisal and informs you when it comes in.
 The contract may allow for as much as 17 days to remove the appraisal and/or loan contingencies.